This article about the Best Double Strollers for Travel was written by baby travel expert Celine Brewer and may contain affiliate links.

 10. Food Tray and Cup Holder

 These aren’t deal breakers, but nice-to-haves.
-Having the ability to give your toddler a snack while walking is a huge convenience.
+I’ve found that having the ability to give your toddler a snack while walking is a huge convenience.

 - Where will you travel with your double stroller?
 Does the double travel stroller meet Disney stroller size requirements?
-Does it need to withstand cobblestone streets while touring Europe with a baby?
+Do the wheels need to be sturdy enough to withstand cobblestone streets while touring Europe with a baby?

 Flying with a Double Travel Stroller

-Here are our tips for flying with a double travel stroller:
+I have flown with many strollers over the years.
+Here are my best tips for flying with a double travel stroller: